On the hunt for the best things to do in Jackson Hole, Wyoming? Winter or summer, we have you covered.

-For those wanting a truly unique adventure, explore Yellowstone National Park or the Grand Teton Park on a snowmobile as part of a guided day tour.
+For those wanting a truly unique adventure, explore Yellowstone National Park or Grand Teton Park on a snowmobile as part of a guided day tour.
 If you are not booking a tour, see Grand Teton NP information on snowmobiling and Yellowstone NP information on snowmobiling within the park.

 Fat Tire Biking

-For a truly unique experience, why not give Fat Tire Biking a whirl.
-These bikes are suitable for off-road terrain and great on the snow, perfect for staying active during the winter months.
-Staff at the bike rental shops in town can suggest trails and maps that will help you plan your own guided tour.
+For a truly unique experience, why not give Fat Tire Biking a whirl?
+These bikes are suitable for off-road terrain and great on the snow, perfect for staying active during winter.
+Staff at the bike rental shops in town can suggest trails and maps to help you plan a self-guided tour.

 If you’ve never biked before or consider yourself a beginner, you can opt for a guided biking tour.
 Teton Mountain Bike Tours offers guided tours through the National Elk Refuge and the Grand Tetons.

 National Elk Refuge

 December to April is the best time to visit the National Elk Refuge when you can witness the thousands of elk that migrate here for the winter months.
 The 25,000-acre wildlife refuge was established over one hundred years ago to create a sanctuary for these magnificent creatures.